 It may have been anything from inappropriate fondling through to rape.
 Perhaps a trusted person performed the abuse, maybe a family member or a close family friend.
 It could have been mother or father, or a grandparent.
 Possibly even a brother or a sister.
 Maybe it was a youth leader, minister, teacher or some other respected authority.
 It may have been accompanied by physical, mental and emotional abuse.
 It may have happened only once or it may have been a regular event over many years.
 At the time, you may have just had to put up with it.
 Possibly you told one of your parents only to have your story dismissed as a fantasy or lies.

 It is very likely the abuse has caused problems for you in your adult life.
-These could include depression, anxieties, sexual dysfunctions, inexplicable bouts of anger, relationship difficulties, lack of assertiveness and many other disturbances.
-Yet you survived and now you are finding the memory of what happened has returned and will not go away.
+These could include depression, anxieties, sexual difficulties, inexplicable bouts of anger, relationship difficulties, lack of assertiveness and many other disturbances.
+Yet you survived and now you are finding the impacts or memory of what happened have returned and will not go away.
 What can you do about this?

 The key thing is to find someone to whom you can tell your story and with whom you can explore the effects the abuse has had on you.
 It is usually better to approach a professional counsellor or psychotherapist rather than to expect a family member to be able to absorb and hold all you need to say.
 Whatever you decide to do please be aware that people usually need help to address the consequences of childhood abuse.